adhamghazali/spaceforge/README.md

 ```

+Guidelines:

+- Larger language models seem to be better

+- Unet size has little impact on quality

+- Training data quality and quantity seems to have the largest impact

 #### Some running notes

 - Batch size of 64-512 seems to be good.
 - Setting `max_grad_norm = 1.25` makes training more stable, but appears to considerably slow convergence and hurt performance.
 - Best results have been attained with a learning rate of around 1.5e-5 when combined with batch size of 256.